 Student Life > Missions

-Eight pharmacy students (Ashley Pugh, Courtney Cockrill, Allison Todd, Weatherly Moore, Keri Burgess, Cory Rossmann, Jared Pritchard and Brittany Powers) and four faculty members (Kim Lindsey, Lauren Peyton, Deidra Easley and Alfred Custer) traveled to Tegucigalpa, Honduras from January 11 – 18, 2014.
+Eight pharmacy students (Ashley Pugh, Courtney Cockrill, Allison Todd, Weatherly Moore, Keri Burgess, Cory Rossmann, Jared Pritchard and Brittany Powers) and four faculty members (Kim Lindsey, Lauren Peyton, Deidra Easley and Alfred Custer) traveled to Tegucigalpa, Honduras January 11–18, 2014.
 Team members partnered with World Gospel Outreach (WGO) and worked alongside Honduran doctors, dentists and pharmacists.
 Students and faculty took blood pressures, performed blood glucose checks and administered nebulizer treatments in the medical clinic; assisted in the dental clinic and filled many prescriptions in the pharmacy.
 They also served in evangelism with teens and adults and in the children's ministry; in these areas, team members prayed with, shared the story of salvation and lead some to Christ.
 Also, in the children's ministry, children were inspected and treated for lice if seen, and all children got their hair washed, styled and the girls could get their nails painted.

 The first two days of brigade (Monday and Tuesday) were conducted at the Iglesia Vida Nueva Pentecostes and the last two (Thursday and Friday) were at the Iglesia El Cordero.
 During the four days of clinic, there were 1329 patients seen in the medical clinic and 332 people in the dental clinic.
 Those who participated in evangelism totaled 670; 182 either accepted Jesus as their Savior or recommitted their lives to Him.